Tuesday, May 12, 2009

 What particularly interested me about all of these trade restrictions, and what I thought might interest my readers, were the various means by which resourceful American merchants tried to evade them - usually by exploiting loopholes in the law.
 My next few posts will describe some of the more creative evaders.

 For instance, the 1807 Embargo law allowed the president to authorize diplomatic voyages to foreign ports.
 Under color of this exception, the wealthy fur trader John Jacob Astor received permission to take "Punqua Wingchong," a Chinese official, back to Canton, along with that eminent officer's personal property.
 The ostensible mandarin was actually a merchant, who had come to New England in 1807 and become stranded by the Embargo, and his "personal property" consisted mainly of trade goods and bullion to the amount of $50,000, which Astor sent to Canton in Wingchong's ship and exchanged for $200,000 worth of Chinese imports.
 Thus, Astor was able to continue making profits in the China trade while his competitors were denied permission to leave port.
 (Kenneth Porter, John Jacob Astor [Cambridge, Mass., 1931], 1:142-150.)

 Monday, May 04, 2009

-Via the Cliopatria group weblog, a New Scientist article on the first chess game played by telegraph.
+Via the Cliopatria weblog, a New Scientist article on the first chess game played by telegraph.
 This match took place in England just one year after the invention of the electromagnetic telegraph, and while it ended in a draw it also started a fashion; intercity telegraphic chess games spread as quickly as the telegraph lines that carried them.
-By the early 20th century there were even some clubs that held telegraphic bowling and billiards matches.
-The article does not mention, however, whether or not there were any Victorian or Edwardian-era equivalents of World of Warcraft addiction.
+By the early twentieth century there were even some clubs that held telegraphic bowling and billiards matches.
+The article does not mention, however, whether or not there were any Victorian-era equivalents of World of Warcraft addiction.